 With a shared goal of fuel and geographic diversity among its dozen muni utility members, the Southern California Public Power Authority (SCPPA) plans to continue its thrust from last year, looking at locking in more natural gas supplies, renewable energy projects and new transmission lines in the southern half of California in 2007.
-In an interview with Power Market Today Tuesday, SCPPA Executive Director Bill Carnahan outlined a full plate for the joint powers authority that sports a solid "A"-level credit rating.
+In an interview with NGI last week, SCPPA Executive Director Bill Carnahan outlined a full plate for the joint powers authority that sports a solid “A”-level credit rating.

 SCPPA is working through initiatives kicked off last year and reviewing with its members, which include the nation’s largest muni, Los Angeles Department of Water and Power (LADWP), various options and opportunities for this year, said Carnahan.
 These include how much interest there is for a “second phase” of the funding authority’s aggressive natural gas purchases in the past two years.

 For the six public-sector power entities involved last year (cities of Anaheim, Burbank, Colton, Glendale and Pasadena and Turlock Irrigation District), about 5% to 10% of their respective natural gas requirements were satisfied with the purchase of a portion of the reserves in the Barnett Shale field in Texas.
 “That completed Phase One of our gas acquisition,” Carnahan said.
 “We set a target for what we were going to go out and look for with the original group of participants” (including LADWP).

 “Very shortly, we’ll be assessing interest by other participants to see if we want a phase two, with some of the existing participants and new participants.
 We don’t know yet what is going to happen.”